-A monthly paid employee is absent due to sickness and drops to reduced pay on 15 June and stays on reduced pay until they return to work on 4 September.
+A monthly paid employee is absent due to sickness, drops to reduced pay on 15 June and stays on reduced pay until they return to work on 4 September.
 The employee is in the main section throughout.
-CPP1 is therefore accrued as follows:
+CPP1 accrues as follows:

-June 14 days of pensionable pay plus 16 days at the APP rate
+June: 14 days of pensionable pay plus 16 days at the APP rate

+July: APP

-July APP August APP
+August: APP

-September 3 days APP plus 27 days of pensionable pay
+September: 3 days APP plus 27 days of pensionable pay